stonemjs/docs/src/docs/essentials/event-handler.md

 Your handler can return:

-`void` — if you’re doing something side-effectful or async
+`void`, if you’re doing something side-effectful or async
 ```ts
 handle(event: IncomingHttpEvent): void {
   console.log(event.uri)
 }
 ```

-A **value** — which will be passed back as the final response
+A **value**, which will be passed back as the final response
 ```ts
 handle(event: IncomingHttpEvent): string {
   return 'Hello world!'
 }
 ```

-An **object** — which will be passed back as the final response
+An **object**, which will be passed back as the final response
 ```ts
 handle(event: IncomingHttpEvent): { message: string } {
   return { message: 'Hello world!' }
 }
 ```

-A **Promise** — if you’re doing async work (e.g., calling a database)
+A **Promise**, if you’re doing async work (e.g., calling a database)
 ```ts
 handle(event: IncomingHttpEvent): Promise<{ message: string }> {
   return Promise.resolve({ message: 'Hello world!' })
 }
 ```

-An [`OutgoingResponse`](./outgoing-response) — if you want to have full control over the response body, status code, headers, etc.
+An [`OutgoingResponse`](./outgoing-response), if you want to have full control over the response body, status code, headers, etc.
 ```ts
 handle(event: IncomingHttpEvent): OutgoingHttpResponse {
   return OutgoingHttpResponse.create({